dfrappart/dfrappart.github.io/_posts/2021-10-27-Levering_Logic_apps_to_do_ops_stuff_on_AKS_part1.markdown

 ```

-That sound good enough for me now.
+That sounds good enough for me now.

-Next time we will look how to exploite the Logic app capabilities better, in terms of dynamically getting the resources and of alerting.
+Next time we will look how to better exploit the Logic App capabilities, in terms of dynamically getting the resources and alerting.

 Hope you enjoyed this one.
 See you ^^